0brand/Privacy-and-Security-Focused-Browser/README.md

 **Note: These instructions are for Qubes Debian buster or later only!**

 SecBrowser can be installed using [tb-updater](https://github.com/Whonix/tb-updater) which is a package developed and maintained by Whonix developers.
 When run, `tb-updater` seamlessly automates the download and verification of SecBrowser (from The Tor Project's website).
-Moreover, for users that have a requirement for a security focused clearnet browser (SecBrowser), `tb-updater` comes with the functionality to disable Tor prebuild into the software.
-To start SecBrowser users just need to start `secbrowser` from the start menu or command line. <sup>[[10]](https://forums.whonix.org/t/todo-research-and-document-how-to-use-tor-browser-for-security-not-anonymity-how-to-use-tbb-using-clearnet/3822/54)</sup> Unlike other methods that require users to manually disable Tor in Tor Browser, this greatly simplifies configuration and lessons the chances that a configuration error will be made.
+One of the many benefits of `tb-updater` is the ability to disable Tor is prebuilt into the software.
+This improves usabilty and adds convient since a security focused clearnet browser (SecBrowser), is readily available.
+To start SecBrowser users can choose between the start menu, command line or creating a desktop starter. <sup>[[10]](https://forums.whonix.org/t/todo-research-and-document-how-to-use-tor-browser-for-security-not-anonymity-how-to-use-tbb-using-clearnet/3822/54)</sup> Unlike other manual methods of disabling Tor, this greatly simplifies the procedure and lessens the chance of a configuration error.

 ## Install tb-updater and tb-starter